 A is for ANSCOMBE; Gareth Anscombe, who chalked up his first try for Wales on Saturday.
 As we all know, it wasn’t given but, as we all know, he scored it.
 It was a bit like that funny smell at Auntie Mabel’s eightieth birthday party; clearly the old girl fluffed but in the car on the way home, Mum says it was the dog and there’s an end to it.

 B is for BUGGER, as in how is it England are such a bugger to beat?
-This is not a rhetorical question.
-I’d like answers.
+And on the flip-side of that, how much longer will they remain a bugger to beat if they keep playing so poorly?

 C is for CHEMISTRY, or in this case, the startling lack of it in the ITV studio for Ireland/Italy.
 Individually, Brian O’Driscoll, Maggie Alphonsi and Marco Bortolami were rock solid (Maggie is twenty-four-carat television gold) but collectively it looked as though they were waiting for a train.